Harlem Renaissance theater companies: Aldridge Players (1926)

 The Aldridge Players were a short-lived acting company that was formed by playwright Frank Wilson.
 He named them the Aldridge Players to pay tribute to the famous Shakespearean actor Ira Aldridge.
 Wilson formed the Players to present three of his one act plays: Sugar Cane, Flies, and Color Worship.
 The group became active in 1926, performed as guests of the Kringwa Players at the Harlem Library Little Theater.
 The company included: William Jackson, Agnes Marsh, Charlie Taylor, Charles Randolph, and Frank Wilson, who directed.

-Another Aldridge Players company from St. louis, Missouri, toured from 1927 to 1936 as part of the African-American little theater movement.
+Another Aldridge Players company from St. Louis, Missouri, toured from 1927 to 1936 as part of the African-American little theater movement.
 Actor Frederick O'Neal organized that group with the help of the Saint Louis Urban League.

 Alhambra Players (1927–1931)

 Before the 1920s, the Alhambra Theater only allowed Blacks to sit in the balcony and failed to pick up any Black acts.
 In 1920, the treasurer was arrested for not selling two Black men seats down in the orchestra.
 By 1925, Alhambra Theater catered to its Black audience members.
 One of its highlights was when the theater held a Harlem premiere of Blackbirds of 1926.
 It was a six-week engagement musical revue that was produced by Lew Leslie to show off the talents of Florence Mills.
-The show that followed starred Bill "Bojangles" Robinson.
+The show that followed, Blackbirds of 1928 starred Bill "Bojangles" Robinson.

 In May 1927, the Alhambra Theater introduced their new stock company—The Alhambra Players.
 They were briefly billed as All Star Colored Civic Repertory Company.
 Their first production was Goat Alley by the white playwright E. H. Culbertson.
 The company was known to perform nonracial shows, like The Cat and the Canary or Rain.

 In June 1927, the Alhambra Theater had to close down for a couple of months because of a lack of capital.
 They were only closed for two months, and reopened the house in August.
 The new Alhambra Players featured some actors from the Lafayette Players, like: Evelyn Preer, Charles H. Moore, Edward Thompson, J. Lawrence Criner, Susie Sutton, and Alice Gorgas.

 The Alhambra Players performed shows including: Norman Houston's The Panther, Why Women Cheat, The Temper, In the Underworld, The House of Lies, Mr. Squash Meets a Girl, Mighty Lak a Rose, The Ghost Returns, Carnival Girl and Monster Man.
 The company stayed active till 1931, when the theater transformed into a movie theater.